ethanshry/Kraken/documentation/Report.md

 ### Platform Capabilities

-The Platform supports the following deployment types:
+The platform has been tested with support for the following deployment types:

-- NodeJS Applications
+- NodeJS 12.x Compatible Applications
-- Python 3.6 Applications
+- Python 3.6 Compatible Applications
 - Static HTML Sites
 - Custom Dockerfile Deployments

-That being said, the platform is highly extensible.
+The platform is highly extensible.
 To add additional deployment types, all that is required is a dockerfile and a minor (potentially single line) code addition.
-Additionally, because the platform uses docker under the hood to manage deployments, you can also ship a custom dockerfile with your application, and run whatever deployment type you want.
+Additionally, because the platform uses docker under the hood to manage deployments, you can ship a custom dockerfile with your application, and run whatever deployment type you want.

 When a deployment is made, the UI provides insight into the state of that deployment.
 You can track its progress through the deployment process, as well as access to container usage information like CPU and RAM usage.
 Additionally the UI provides easy access to application logs for complete application monitoring.